-- Kosin Drive to Diamond Hill Road: Ridiculously filled with log jams.
+- Kosin Drive to Diamond Hill Road: 2.7 miles.
+Ridiculously filled with log jams.

 - Diamond Hill Road to Hwy PF: 0.7 miles.
 Scenic stretch that runs under the historic North Freedom railroad.
 Log jams are a serious issue though.

-- Hwy PF to Cox Road: 2.1 miles.
+- Hwy PF to Cox Road: 2.0 miles.
 Nice stretch but with a few log jams.
-Part of my Jun 2013 review.

-- Cox Road to Seeley Lake landing: 1.4 miles.
+- Cox Road to Seeley Lake landing: 1.3 miles.
 Slow flowage paddling but with scenic vistas of the Baraboo Hills.
-Part of my Nov 2015 Review.

-- Freedom Road to Hwy W: 1 mile subtrip.
-Nice, with a great rock outcrop, but accounts for 10 of the 15 jams
+- Freedom Road to Hwy W: 1.0 miles.
+Nice, with a great rock outcrop, but accounts for 10 of the 15 jams.

-- Hwy W to the mouth: 1.35 miles.
+- Hwy W to Mouth: 1.3 miles.
 Great little stretch.
 Some logjams, but not as many compared to the upstream part.

 View Seeley Creek in a larger map